Jordonbc/GlassOS/README.md

 This is an open source project and you are allowed to add your own code.

 # Disclaimer:
 Dont use your normal passwords with Glass OS as they are not encrypted.
+(Working on that)